nymda/openGMC/README.md

 Current features:

--Graph of CPS

--CPM display

--Snapshot at new peak

--Peak CPS display
+-CPS line chart

+-CPS bar graph

+-Snapshotting

+-Auto snapshot as peak

 -Logging to file

+-Graph to text file

 Known limitations:

 -Incompatable with some counters from the GMC range (cant afford to test all of em :c)

--Graph cannot display numbers over 9 on the lower numeric display without overlapping
+-Graph cannot display numbers over 9 on the lower numeric display without overlapping (partially fixed)

--CPM display internally calculated, sometimes inaccurate
+-CPM display internally calculated, sometimes inaccurate (Removed)